Aeyama-Mod/aeyama/README.md

     <img src="https://img.shields.io/github/last-commit/fredyjabe/aeyama?color=287e29&style=for-the-badge"/>
 </a>

-With ground-based gameplay and focusing on your character development instead of army managing, experience a whole new campaign on a newly discovered world on which you've been tasked to explore.
+With ground-based gameplay and focusing on your character development instead of army management, experience a whole new campaign on a newly discovered world on which you've been tasked to explore.
 Using the new planet resources you'll have to rediscover the technologies of the past to survive and deal with whatever this place throws at you.
 <br>